Evening or Weekend

 Client/consumer behavior and the way institutions respond to such behavior through the planning, pricing, promotion, and distribution of goods and services.

-Full-time and part-time students complete concentrations by taking at least three courses in any of the following fields of study:
+Students in the evening program choose among a number of concentrations by completing at least three courses in the following fields of study:

 - International Business